MEET AWAMAKI”S VOLUNTEERS

 Positions: Health Volunteers (Dental Fluoridation Campaign)

 A: What does a typical day look like at your volunteer placement?

 D: The beauty of this program is that there is rarely a “typical day.”
 In the health program, we were doing anything from organizing medicine to helping patients at mobile health clinics.

 J: The three of us were in charge of a dental fluoridation program, since there’s no fluoride in the water here.
 We go to schools and give them a gel fluoride and a toothbrush, then show them how to brush their teeth.

 E: And for all of them it’s probably the first time they’ve brushed with fluoride in their lives.
 We found that almost all of the kids have really advanced cavities.

-A: What was the most rewarding aspect of your work?
+A: What is the most rewarding aspect of your work?

-A: What did you do in your free time?
+A: What do you do in your free time?